lorikayman/RebisTheory/memorandum.md

 - Undercorp, greater Underworld, and its deities;
 - Heavenly Kingdom, Owlites and Valkyries;
 - Apocrea and Apocrean Realm;
-- Clockworks, the Core, and the Architect.
+- Clockworks, the Core, and the Architect;
+- A tier-list of narratives??

 We believe we have identified their respective themes, alchemical and eldritch motifs, and **much more**.
 Most importantly, we present a **cohesive, complete system, to which entirety of Cradle's cosmology and metaphysics abides**. _As one gremlin had warned, and as we followed the admonition,_ we discovered a tragic history of multiple long gone factions with Cradle and Undercorp at the center of the convergence, as a planet-scale failure of the alchemical Great Work.